This smoked beef roast is tender, juicy, and as flavorful as a smoked brisket. However, using a chuck roast is easier and quicker to prepare.

-There are many cuts of beef that are suitable for smoking, brisket being the most popular.
+There are many cuts of beef that are suitable for smoking.
 However, chuck roast is one of the best unsung heroes of the smoker.
-Unlike a large brisket, a chuck roast doesn't need to linger in a smoker for upwards of 18 hours, it is ready considerably quicker.
-Also, since it is a fattier beef roast, it smokes up delectably tender and moist!
+Unlike a large beef brisket, a chuck roast require minimal effort because it doesn't need to linger in a smoker for upwards of 18 hours.
+It is ready in a fraction of the time.
+Also, since it is a fattier beef roast, it smokes up delectably tender, moist, and loaded with smoke flavor!

 What to Serve with Smoked Beef Roast

-Smoked Beef Roast
+Smoked Beef Chuck Roast

 Ingredients